Identity and email protection

 FAQ

-Usually with accounts, mailboxes, endpoints, and the workflows most exposed to mailbox compromise, credential theft, ransomware, and exposure of confidential client material, then with the response model behind them.
+Usually with accounts, mailboxes, endpoints, and the workflows most exposed to avoidable risk, then with the response model behind them.

 Yes.
 The work often includes containment, access review, device or mailbox checks, and the next steps needed to keep the event from spreading.